rognil/cc-to-git/README.md

 as it is likely everything won't compile.
 Other Clearcase importers seem restricted by the same problem, but none-the-less it is most frustrating.
 Grr!

+## Tested

+Notice that this fork only is tested in a Unix (Solaris) environment.

 ## Parts of the original Readme for git-cc by Charles O'Farrell, refactored to match new conditions